trumberger/monitoring-wiki/Work-Instructions/Operations/Validation-procedures.md

 Please review the following items:
 - Verify which part of the Logic App is causing errors (on each block of the Logic App, look for the red exclamation mark)

-Example Errors:
+## Example Errors:
-- Error retrieving Error Definitions:
+- Error: Error retrieving Error Definitions
 Message: NotFound
 Status Code : 404
 Example payload (Response):